ripter/Workshops/baseSite/README.md

 We need an html page to serve, and a server to serve it.
 Since we are creating just a front end base, we can use a really simple server.
 I'm a big fan of [http-server](https://www.npmjs.com/package/http-server) because it's so simple.
 It's an npm package, so we need to setup npm first.
+Will: Are setting up npm for the http-server or the project we are starting.
+And what exactly does npm init do for us?

 ```
 npm init